YonatanBenezra/yonatanBenezra.github.io/yonatan119-lessons/posts/learning-lesson.md

 ___
 Some important concepts for learning:

-1. <b>The mind needs exercise and repetition over time in order to fully understand a concept.</b>
+1. **The mind needs exercise and repetition over time in order to fully understand a concept.**
 This means:

 - When you first read or hear something new, it is normal that you do not fully understand it.

 - Read it more than once and look at examples.

 - Try it yourself.

 - At a later time, get back to the same concept and either read it again and try it again or try to learn it from a different source and do different exercise.
 Repetition is very powerful.

-2. <b>Breakdown</b>
+2. **Breakdown**
 It is difficult to fully understand a large concept.

 The best way to do it is: